Nikitatsivinsky/Telegram-Bot/README.md

 # Installation:
 #### Follow the steps below to get started your tests of Telegram Bot:
-* Create your own .env file.
+* Create your own .env file. <br>
-#####You need to create your environment variables.
+You need to create your environment variables.
 In file .env.template you can see example of your .env file:
 ```env
 #FLASK
 SECRET_KEY - your secret key of Flask application.